Gianni Comandini: Early career

-Born in Cesena, Comandini joined the youth academy of his hometown team A.C.
-Cesena, and made his full debut for them in Serie B during the 1995–96 championship.
-After appearing once during the season he transferred for a year to Serie C1 side Montevarchi, returning in 1997–98 to newly relegated Cesena.
-There he played regularly throughout the season, contributing to the team's promotion back to Serie B.
+Born in Cesena, Comandini joined the youth academy of his hometown team Cesena, and made his full debut for them in Serie B during the 1995–96 championship.
+After appearing once during the season, he transferred for a year to Serie C1 side Montevarchi, returning in 1997–98 to newly relegated Cesena.
+There, he played regularly throughout the season, contributing to the team's promotion back to Serie B.

-In 1998 Comandini signed to join Vicenza; the contract specified that he would first spend another season with Cesena, for whom he scored 14 times during the season.
-At Vicenza, he was the club's top scorer during the 1999–2000 season, his 20 goals contributing to the team's Serie B championship title and promotion to Serie A. At the season's close he was sold to A.C.
-Milan for around 20 billion lire.
+In 1998, Comandini signed to join Vicenza; the contract specified that he would first spend another season with Cesena, for whom he scored 14 times during the season.
+At Vicenza, he was the club's top scorer during the 1999–2000 season, his 20 goals contributing to the team's Serie B championship title and promotion to Serie A. At the season's close, he was sold to AC Milan for around 20 billion lire.

-During his first season in Serie A Comandini played in 13 games, scoring twice, both times in the 6–0 derby against Internazionale on 11 May 2001, in the 30th matchday of the 2000–01 season.
+During his first season in Serie A, Comandini played in 13 games, scoring twice, both times in the 6–0 derby against Internazionale on 11 May 2001, in the 30th matchday of the 2000–01 season.
 He also scored in a 2000–01 UEFA Champions League qualifier against Dinamo Zagreb.